Exploring the Biblical meaning of 'Loving Our Neighbors’

 Emphatically!

 What kinds of help do the poor need?
 Many.
-One laid-off engineer in his fifties had given up looking for work because no one would hire men his age.
+We met one laid-off engineer in his fifties who’d given up looking for work because no one would hire men his age.
 He needed real job leads.
 Retraining can help some people, but, truthfully, too few.
 A retrained fifty-year-old is still a fifty-year-old.
-Most companies won’t consider him.
+Most companies won’t even consider him.

 Widely varied passages show that the early Church "loved" the poor.